 - Attainable – Though you may have lofty ideas, each goal you set needs to be rooted in realism.
 If you’re new and in a competitive market obtaining 100 clients in a week might not be reasonable.

 - Relevant – Make sure that each goal you set is connected to the business you are running as well as its environment.
-An example, if you are looking to increase sales of summer clothes, make sure you’re not trying to sell them in the dead of winter.
+An example, if you are looking to increase sales of summer clothes, make sure you’re not trying to sell them in the middle of winter.

 - Timely – Each goal needs to have a measurable deadline.
 Improve “I want to grow my business by obtaining three new clients” by saying “I want to grow my business by obtaining three new clients by the end of the quarter.”